-Our nuclear garment decontamination facilities are licensed by the Nuclear Regulatory Commission, or, in certain cases, by the applicable state agency, and are subject to regulation by federal, state and local authorities.
-We also have nuclear garment decontamination facilities in the United Kingdom and the Netherlands.
-These facilities are licensed and regulated by the respective country's applicable federal agency.
+Our nuclear garment decontamination facilities are licensed by respective state agencies, as delegated authority by the Nuclear Regulatory Commission (the "NRC") pursuant to the NRC's Agreement State program and are subject to applicable federal and state radioactive material regulations.
+In addition, our international locations (Canada, the United Kingdom and the European Union) are regulated by equivalent respective jurisdictional authorities.
 There can be no assurance that such regulation will not lead to material disruptions in our garment decontamination business.